|Annualized Return||Time Taken to double money|

 |Mar 31, 2008||9.75||10 Years||212.92%||12.08%|

-Mutual funds returns are reported on an annualised basis.
+Mutual funds return on an investment is reported on an annualized basis.
 And mutual fund returns fluctuate across years.
 This is the reason why 1-year returns may appear higher than 3 years returns.

 Let me take you through a small example.

-The same fund which is one of the top funds in tax saving category of mutual funds has the following returns.
+The same fund which is one of the top funds in tax saving category of mutual funds has the following annualized performance:

-5 year 22.66% annualised return mean that money invested 5 years ago in the fund has grown 22.66% every year, not 22.66% overall but instead 177% overall.
-This is the principle of compounding at work growing one’s investment over the years!
+5 year 22.66% annualized return mean that money invested 5 years ago in the fund has grown 22.66% every year, not 22.66% overall but instead 177% overall.
+This is the summarized interpretation of annualized performance.
+This is the principle of compounding at work growing one’s investment over the investment period!